Carolina BBQ Festival for a Cause

 A Carolina Barbecue Festival for a Cause

-The 2023 barbecue festival supports non-profit organizations that serve local communities and people working in the restaurant trade.
-My Heal Charlotte is the lead benefactor of this year’s festival fundraiser.
+The barbecue festival supports non-profit organizations that serve local communities and people working in the restaurant trade.
+My Heal Charlotte is the lead benefactor of the 2023 festival.

 “They do a lot of great work … stop the violence work, work with kids, transitional homes for single parents,” Lewis says, adding the organization’s founder Greg Jackson offers motivational advice perfect for a barbecue festival and the world.
 “If everybody does a little, nobody has to do a lot.”